Build Internal AI Leaders Who Drive Adoption

 Building Your AI Champion Programme: A Practical Framework

 A successful AI champion programme follows a methodical design process.
-The framework below draws on implementation patterns tested across UK SMEs, with a programme architecture designed to produce measurable outcomes at each stage.
+This AI skills development programme draws on implementation patterns tested across UK SMEs, with an architecture designed to produce measurable outcomes at each stage.

 Selection: Choosing the Right Champions